Javernaut/WhatTheCodec/README.md

 # What the Codec

-A sample app that displays the name of a video codec used in a video file.
+A sample app that displays the basic info about a video file: format name, video codec and frame size.
 The main purpose is to show how to use the output of [ffmpeg-android-maker](https://github.com/Javernaut/ffmpeg-android-maker).
 Basically is looks like this:

 <img src="images/example.gif" width="30%">